-Yes, you can use FireMail as your primary email program, or use it as a compliment to an existing email program when you need to use email encryption.
+Yes, you can use FireMail as your primary email program, or use it as a complement to an existing email program when you need to use email encryption.
 Since FireMail uses IMAP to retrieve your emails then you'll always have a copy of your email in all locations.

 EncryptUs is really easy and totally automatic to use.
 Just send an encrypted email using the padlock send icon, and any recipient also using FireMail will be able to read that email when it's decrypted upon entering their device.